-In June 2009, the PDRC and DU5C released its annual report; some of the Sudden Unexpected Death in Infancy (SUDI) data presented included:
+In June 2009, the PDRC and DU5C released its annual report; some of the Sudden Unexpected Death in Infancy (SUDI) date presented included:

-- A total of 96 cases were reviewed last year - 40 of 96 deaths were classified as Undetermined - 33 (75%) of the Undetermined cases involved unsafe sleeping environments - 19 (58%) of these unsafe sleeping related cases involved bed sharing - 11 of the infants were female; 22 were male - 31 of the infants were 7 months of age or younger and 2 were 10 months old, stressing the increased risk of sharing a sleep surface with very young babies.
+- A total of 96 cases were reviewed this past year - 40 of 96 deaths were classified as Undetermined - 33 (75 per cent) of the Undetermined cases involved unsafe sleeping environments - 19 (58 per cent) of these unsafe sleeping related cases involved bed-sharing - 11 of the infants were female; 22 were male - 31 of the infants were seven months of age or younger and two were 10 months old, stressing the increased risk of sharing a sleep surface with very young babies.

-In the 19 unsafe sleeping related deaths with bed sharing, all involved one or two adults and in one case, another child was also in the bed.
+In the 19 unsafe sleeping related deaths with bed-sharing, all involved one or two adults and in one case, another child was also in the bed.
 Comprehensive post-mortem examinations did not identify causes of death.
 It is our belief that a significant number of these deaths may have resulted from respiratory interference due to airway obstruction and/or compression of the torso, for which there is no anatomic correlate.

-The safest and most effective way to reduce risk and prevent harm to a newborn is to place the child in the parents' room in an approved crib.
-This proximity facilitates breastfeeding and bonding as the neonate, following feeding, is placed back in the safety of its own crib.
-Bed sharing with an infant carries a risk of death and this outweighs any benefit.
-Bed sharing on a soft sleep surface or an inappropriate sleep environment such as an adult bed, couch, recliner, air mattress or armchair is dangerous and carries an even higher risk.
+The safest and most effective way to reduce risk and prevent harm to a newborn is to place the child in the parents' room in an improved crib.
+This proximity facilities breastfeeding and bonding as the neonate, following feeding, is placed back in the safety of its own crib.
+Bedsharing on a soft sleep surface or an inappropriate sleep environment such as an adult bed, couch, recliner, air mattress or armchair is dangerous and carries an even higher risk.

 A clearly stated and defined message, with a well developed educational program which is embraced and promoted by all stakeholders is long overdue.
 This commentary trumpets the call for a Canadian National Preventative Medicine Educational Program directed to newborn parents and delivered by primary care physicians, health care providers, public health agencies and government ministries about proper sleeping environments for children.
-Parents of new children should be educated about the risk of bed sharing and the utilization of unsafe sleep environments at the time of hospital discharge, and at early new baby checkups.
+Parents of new children should be educated about the risk of bed-sharing and the utilization of unsafe sleep environments at the time of hospital discharge, and at early new baby check-ups.

-Bed sharing deaths are preventable and the preventable death of one child, is one too many.
+Bed-sharing deaths are preventable and the preventable death of one child, is one too many.